 \subsection{Temporal modeling for visual tracking}

-Traditional visual tracking methods \cite{siamfc, siamrpn, MCTrack, FFTrack} usually rely on the initial template frame as a reference to track the target in subsequent search frames.
-This approach, which relies solely on the initial static appearance, often performs poorly when the target undergoes appearance variations or similar objects interference.
-To address the problem, researchers \cite{stmtrack, stark, seqtrack} have begun to introduce additional target references.
-For example, STARK \cite{stark} introduces dynamic templates and updates them using an additional score head; MixFormer \cite{mixformer} updates templates through fixed intervals and a score prediction module; STMTrack \cite{stmtrack} stores historical target information in a memory network and uses the current frame as a query to retrieve target-related features from the memory bank.
-However, these discrete accumulation methods perform poorly when modeling the continuous variations of the target.
-Currently, many researchers \cite{odtrack, evptrack, mambalct} have focused on context propagation, using lightweight features or tokens to model cross-frame context.
+Traditional visual tracking methods \cite{siamfc, GMMT, MCTrack, FFTrack, DFAT} usually rely on the initial template frame as a reference to track the target in subsequent search frames.
+This approach, which depends solely on the initial static appearance, often performs poorly when the target undergoes significant appearance variations or similar object interference.
+To address the problem, researchers \cite{stmtrack, stark, seqtrack} have increasingly begun to introduce additional target references.
+For example, STARK \cite{stark} introduces dynamic templates and updates them using an additional score head; MixFormer \cite{mixformer} updates templates through fixed intervals and a score prediction module; STMTrack \cite{stmtrack} stores historical target information within a memory network and utilizes the current frame as a query to retrieve highly relevant target features from the memory bank.
+However, these discrete accumulation methods generally perform poorly when modeling the continuous variations of the target.
+More recently, many researchers \cite{odtrack, evptrack, mambalct} have focused on context propagation, using lightweight features or tokens to model cross-frame context.
 For example, ODTrack \cite{odtrack} propagates historical tokens to establish cross-frame associations; EVPTrack \cite{evptrack} abstracts multi-scale features into explicit visual prompts to enhance contextual connections.
-However, these methods often overlook the uniqueness of features in different frames, as they aggregate historical information using unified features.
+Nevertheless, these methods often overlook the uniqueness of features in different frames, as they aggregate historical information using unified features.
 Recent research, TemTrack \cite{temtrack}, generates unique target state tokens for each frame and models the sequence of historical frame state tokens along the temporal dimension.
 This approach preserves the uniqueness of the target in each frame, making the context modeling process more refined.
 However, without effective supervision, such implicit context learning may lead to model reasoning drift and fail to precisely capture the temporal cross-frame consistency of targets.
 In contrast, our approach introduces a forward supervision mechanism that explicitly models the dynamic changes in the target appearance across the video sequence, effectively suppressing drift in the reasoning process and ensuring better temporal consistency.